 EXCERPT / EXTRACT / REVIEWS

-Chief inspector Jesse Lacroix was enjoying the quiet life, making plans with his soon-to-be wife, until all hell broke loose: a released convict is found hanging dead in his home after reuniting with his beloved spouse.
+But then, a released convict is found hanging in his home after reuniting with his beloved spouse.
 Just days after, a CEO of a successful business is discovered lifeless and naked on the sofa of his office.
 And when a city legislator is murdered in his room at the town hall, it becomes all too evident that the killings are connected.
 But beyond the similarities in death, the homicide team can find nothing linking the deceased in life.
 Except for one thing: LISANNE LACHATTE.

-DEATH IS A RIDDLE is an extraordinary story containing massive twists to keep you on the edge of your seat at every page turn.
+DEATH IS A RIDDLE is an extraordinary story containing multiple twists and turns to keep you on the edge of your seat at every page turn.
 As well as offering excitement, suspense and horror, the story also offers a unique understanding of paraplegia.